 From the permanent bases in Iraq (and elsewhere) and even the US Embassy in Baghdad, students questioned the appropriateness of entrenching perceptions of intrusion, such as “crusader castles” and medieval fortresses.
-One student commented the US embassy in Baghdad reminded her of similar fortifications, er, diplomatic posts in her native Bosnia.
+One student commented on the US embassy in Baghdad reminded her of similar fortifications, er, diplomatic posts in her native Bosnia.

 As mentioned above, arguments against privatization that stem from individual accountability or costs miss the point.
 One must back the layers of more than one onion.
-There’s basically one onion for each of the following:
+There’s one onion for each of the following:

 - The foreign policy options available (again) to decision makers,

 - The multiple layers of public diplomacy, including counter-insurgency,

 - Civil-military relations and the basis of control of force in a democracy,